lcmaas/openemr/Documentation/Direct_Messaging_README.txt

 https://www.emrdirect.com/subscribe-developer
 Access to a sandbox server is available for testing and development purposes.

-2. Production Mode: Healthcare provider users should begin by signing up for a production Direct messaging account with EMR Direct by registering at https://www.emrdirect.com/subscribe
+2. Production Mode: Healthcare users should begin by signing up for a production Direct messaging account with EMR Direct by registering at https://www.emrdirect.com/subscribe

-Subscribers will receive the username, password, and server address information with which to configure OpenEMR.
+Subscribers then will receive the username, password, and server address information with which to configure OpenEMR.

 F. How to enable the Direct Messaging Features in OpenEMR: